IvanYu327/htn-backend-challenge/README.md

 3. To start the server locally
    > `npm start`

-# Hacker
+# User
-A Hacker is a participant for Hack the North
+A User represents someone that is attending Hack the North

-Attributes
+### Attributes

 `id` - int